Rivian: EV charging

+In March 2021, Rivian announced ambitious plans to develop the Rivian Adventure Network (RAN), a network of public charging stations across the United States and Canada by the end of 2023.
+Usage was initially restricted to Rivian owners only, but as of 2026, any EV with a CCS port or CCS adapter can use most Rivian chargers and many chargers are being converted to NACS.

 The company is also planning 10,000 destination chargers (Level 2, 11.5 kW)—called "Rivian Waypoints"—at retail, lodging and dining businesses, as well as parks and other locations; Waypoint chargers are designed to be usable by all electric vehicles with a J1772 connector.
 Starting July 2021, Rivian planned to install two Rivian Waypoint chargers at up to 50 Colorado State Parks and state recreation areas.
 However, by October, none had yet been installed as the contract was still making its way through state government bureaucracy with first installations expected in early 2022.
 In September 2021, the first Waypoint 11.5 kW chargers were installed near Moab, Utah.

 In July 2021, Rivian and the state of Tennessee announced plans to install Waypoint chargers at all 56 Tennessee state parks, saying that "Rivian will begin site surveys and engineering over the summer, with installation beginning as early as fall 2021".
 The first site, Radnor Lake State Park, was unveiled on October 1, 2021.

 In June 2023 it was reported that Rivian adopted the North American Charging System for its vehicles in North America beginning in the 2026 model year.

+As of 2026, Rivian had more than 50,000 CCS DC fast chargers across the United States, all powered by renewable energy.